qintarra/C-Sharp/Exceptions_task/README.md

 - Creating of matrix based on an existing two-dimensional array.
 - Receiving a number of matrix rows and columns.
 - Receiving of standard two-dimensional array out of the matrix.
+- Access to recording and reading of elements via predetermined correct index (indexer).